vendidero/woocommerce-germanized/readme.txt

 6. Edit pdf documents (Pro)

 == Changelog ==
+= 3.18.7 =
+* New: Support labelling (power supply) for wireless electronic devices
+* Improvement: Latest WC Checkout block UI compatibility
+* Improvement: By default do not treat downloadable but non-virtual items as exempts for shipping costs/delivery time
+* Improvement: WPML support for conditional checkboxes
+* Fix: Do not enforce (re-) escaping html provided via filter to price labels
+* Fix: Assume packaging weight unit as default unit when displaying reports

 = 3.18.6 =
 * New: DHL Kleinpaket
 * New: DHL REST prefer auth via OAuth